Carlisle takes over Pacers for 2nd time after leaving Mavs - WTMJ

 AP Sports Writer

-INDIANAPOLIS (AP) — Rick Carlisle is coming back to Indiana to coach the Pacers after deciding his time leading Luka Doncic and the Dallas Mavericks was over.
+After an embarrassing season-ending loss to Washington in the play-in round, Pritchard acknowledged Pacers players described Bjorkgren as a micromanager in their end-of-season interviews.
+The problems even spilled into public view during an in-game shouting match between backup center Goga Bitadze and assistant coach Greg Foster and amid reports of locker-room drama.

-Carlisle confirmed to The Associated Press on Thursday he has agreed to return to the club he coached for four seasons from 2003-07.
-He led the Pacers to the Eastern Conference finals his first season.
+Carlisle had similar issues in his 13th and final season in Dallas.

-The 61-year-old Carlisle decided to leave the Mavericks last week, a day after general manager Donnie Nelson left the club.
+Two-time All-Star Luka Doncic occasionally showed his anger by making angry gestures toward the coach during games and there were reports of “simmering tension” between the two before Carlisle resigned last week, one day after general manager Donnie Nelson left the club.
 Dallas owner Mark Cuban said it was Carlisle’s decision to leave.

-After a decade as an assistant coach, Carlisle’s first head coaching job was with Detroit in 2001.
-He spent two seasons with the Pistons, leaving after leading them to the East finals in 2003.
+Still, Cuban had said he expected Carlisle to return next season.
+But after the departure of Nelson, who once called Carlisle “our Jerry Sloan,” it didn’t take Carlisle long to decide it was time for a fresh start elsewhere.

-Carlisle will be the Pacers’ third coach in less than 12 months.
-Nate McMillan was fired in August after four consecutive first-round playoff exits.
-McMillan’s replacement, Nate Bjorkgren, was fired after one tumultuous season with Indiana.
+Carlisle spent three seasons as Larry Bird’s assistant before taking the Detroit Pistons job in 2001.
+He was the 2001-02 NBA coach of the year.
+Two years later, Indiana brought back Carlisle, who went 181-147 in four seasons and was the East’s All-Star coach in 2004.

-Still, Cuban had said he expected Carlisle to return after another first-round exit.
-But after the departure of Nelson, who once called Carlisle “our Jerry Sloan,” it didn’t take Carlisle long to decide to move on as well.
+He also played five seasons in the NBA, winning a championship in 1985-86 as Bird’s teammate with the Boston Celtics.
+When his career ended in 1989, he spent the next decade bouncing around as an assistant before getting his big break in Detroit.

 AP Sports Writer Schuyler Dixon contributed.